siddiquims/charm/README.md

 download sites (see below).

 **Windows users:** Installers for Python and the necessary modules are available at the respective download sites (see below).
-Alternetively, if you are member of a degree granting educational institution (e.g. university), you can apply for a free license of [Enthought Canopy][6] which will provide you with a full-flavored Python environment including all necessary additional packages.
+Alternatively, if you are member of a degree granting educational institution (e.g. university), you can apply for a free license of [Enthought Canopy][6] which will provide you with a full-flavored Python environment including all necessary additional packages.